 Our team is closely monitoring pandemic developments, and are looking to the guidance provided by health professionals and government officials for both institutes of higher learning and businesses.
 We remain committed to doing everything we can to ensure the safety of our community while delivering positive outcomes for students in the program.

 We began resuming campus operations in Minneapolis for cohorts beginning study on or after 9/27/2021.
 While current students will have access to our Minneapolis campus, to limit the possibility of transmission and reduce risk for students and staff we’ll be taking a number of precautions, namely:

 - Campus is Closed to Alumni and Guests Active students are welcome on campus, but we will be limiting visitors and outsiders to a minimum.
 This means that campus is closed to guests, including alumni.
 Mentor meetings, guest speakers and career day will continue to be held remotely.
-This policy will be in effect until at least the end of 2021.
+This policy remains in effect through at least February 2022.

 Alternatives to On-Campus Study

 While we hope the precautions above will create a safe, healthy environment for our students and staff, we acknowledge that we can not completely eliminate the risk of Covid exposure.
 If you are concerned about on-campus study we have established part-time and full-time remote options for our Full Stack Software Engineering program and are evaluating the possibility of offering a remote offering for our User Experience Design program in the future.
 (Please contact Admissions if you’d like to be added to a waiting list for future remote UX offerings).